-Fee Type Purpose of Refundable Fees during Fee Amount The Cancellation Period Undergraduate Resource Funds a variety of services such as CMU's student email, \$250 Information Technology Fee Microsoft 365 software, 24/7 online library, facility-based (annual) laptops, Student ID cards, computerized student discounts, upgrades to the online learning system, student portal system, and related software.
-Master's Resources Funds a variety of services such as CMU's student email, \$280 Information Fee (annual) Microsoft 365 software, 24/7 online library, facility-based laptops, Student ID cards, computerized student discounts, upgrades to the online learning system, student portal system, and related software.
-Doctoral Resource Funds a variety of services such as CMU's student email, \$500 Information Technology Fee Microsoft 365 software, 24/7 online library, facility-based (annual) laptops, Student ID cards, computerized student discounts, , upgrades to the online learning system, student portal system, and related software.
-Extracurricular Athletic Participating Extracurricular Athletic Students Only: Funds all \$300 Development Fee aspects and costs of expenses for the development, and · maintenance of the University's extracurricular athletic programs and the related facilities for all sports programs, including travel, uniforms, and game expenses.
-This fee is assessed each eight-week session for each academic year.
-Fee Type Purpose of Non-Refundable Fees for All Students Fee Amount •• (paid only when services are requested or provided) Bank Wire Fee Bank wire transfer fee (incoming and outgoing) \$40 Degree Program Change For changing degree programs or area of concentration pay \$75 this fee Student ID Replacement For requesting a new or additional Student ID with picture \$30 Diploma (re-order) For reordering a diploma (additional postage and rush fees \$55 . , , may apply) Course Change For requesting to change a course later than 1 week prior to \$75 session start ' Graduation Processing For verifying student records prior to graduation \$45 Notarized Letter For requesting a notarized degree verification \$20 Official Transcript For requesting additional official transcripts (all students \$20 receive one official transcript at graduation at no cost) Domestic Oversight Postage For shipping requests via USPS (large packages incur increased \$25 costs) ' - Returned Check/Declined For receiving a returned check or declined credit card \$35 Credit Card notification +
+Fee Type Purpose of Refundable Fees during The Cancellation Period Fee Amount Undergraduate Resource Information Technology Fee (annual) Funds a variety of services such as CMU's student email, Microsoft 365 software, 24/7 online library, facility-based laptops, Student ID cards, computerized student discounts, upgrades to the online learning system, student portal system, and related software. \$250 Master's Resources Information Fee (annual) Funds a variety of services such as CMU's student email, Microsoft 365 software, 24/7 online library, facility-based laptops, Student ID cards, computerized student discounts, upgrades to the online learning system, student portal system, and related software. \$280 Doctoral Resource Information Technology Fee (annual) Funds a variety of services such as CMU's student email, Microsoft 365 software, 24/7 online library, facility-based laptops, Student ID cards, computerized student discounts, upgrades to the online learning system, student portal system, and related software. \$500 Extracurricular Athletic Development Fee Participating Extracurricular Athletic Students Only: Funds all aspects and costs of expenses for the development, and maintenance of the University's extracurricular athletic programs and the related facilities for all sports programs, including travel, uniforms, and game expenses.
+This fee is assessed each eight-week session for each academic year. \$300 Fee Type Purpose of Non-Refundable Fees for All Students (paid only when services are requested or provided) Fee Amount Bank Wire Fee Bank wire transfer fee (incoming and outgoing) \$40 Degree Program Change For changing degree programs or area of concentration pay this fee \$75 Student ID Replacement For requesting a new or additional Student ID with picture \$30 Diploma (re-order) For reordering a diploma (additional postage and rush fees may apply) \$55 Course Change For requesting to change a course later than 1 week prior to session start \$75 Graduation Processing For verifying student records prior to graduation \$45 Notarized Letter For requesting a notarized degree verification \$20 Official Transcript For requesting additional official transcripts (all students receive one official transcript at graduation at no cost) \$20 Domestic Oversight Postage For shipping requests via USPS (large packages incur increased costs) \$25 Returned Check/Declined Credit Card For receiving a returned check or declined credit card notification \$35

-Student Tuition Recovery California Residents Only (non-refundable) Varies Fund (STRF) (\$0.00 per \$1,000 of total institutional charges) Tuition Late Fee For past due tuition balances (15+ days) Varies A flat \$100 fee will be assessed per session.
-DBA Competency Exams For DBA Students Only: for taking the 8200A Research \$800 Methods (\$200), 8200B Applied Statistics (\$300), and 8200C Strategic Management (\$300) exams DBA Dissertation Binding For DBA Students Only: for binding the dissertation Varies Fee Type Purpose of Non-Refundable Fees for Fee Amount International (F1) Students (paid only when services are requested or provided) International Student For reviewing international student documents, including the \$15 Undergraduate Processing I-20 \$75 Graduate International Administrative For covering administrative costs issued only after students receive their F-1 visa and receive international student enrollment status \$400 Document Revisions For making changes to the I-20 documents after the initial documents were issued \$85 F-1 Reinstatement For reinstating students who lost their F-1 visa status \$100 International Postage For shipping via DHL, FedEx, or USPS \$95 Overnight Rush Postage For expedited shipping \$95 Airport Pick Up For picking up international students from the San Diego Airport \$60 Conditional Acceptance Letter issued to students who need proof of acceptance in \$19 Letter order to apply for a bank loan or who may not have their final transcripts.
+California Residents Only (non-refundable) Varies (\$0.00 per \$1,000 of total institutional charges) For past due tuition balances (15+ days) Varies A flat \$100 fee will be assessed per session.
+For DBA Students Only: for taking the 8200A Research \$800 Methods (\$200), 8200B Applied Statistics (\$300), and 8200C Strategic Management (\$300) exams For DBA Students Only: for binding the dissertation Varies Purpose of Non-Refundable Fees for Fee Amount International (F1) Students (paid only when services are requested or provided) For reviewing international student documents, including the \$15 Undergraduate I-20 \$75 Graduate - \$400 \$85 6100 \$100 \$95 \$95 \$60 \$19 (\$0.00 per \$1,000 of total institutional charges) For past due tuition balances (15+ days) A flat \$100 fee will be assessed per session.
+For DBA Students Only: for taking the 8200A Research Methods (\$200), 8200B Applied Statistics (\$300), and 8200C Strategic Management (\$300) exams For DBA Students Only: for binding the dissertation Purpose of Non-Refundable Fees for International (F1) Students (paid only when services are requested or provided) For reviewing international student documents, including the